How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • brain damage;

-• damage to the whole body by toxins;
+• damage to the entire body by toxins;

-If you know how to treat tonsillitis during pregnancy, all these problems can be avoided, but it is important not to waste time here.
+If you know how to treat tonsillitis during pregnancy, all these problems can be avoided, but it is important not to waste time.

-It is important to clearly know how to treat angina during pregnancy.
-First of all - compliance with strict bed rest and drinking plenty of water.
+It is important to clearly know how to treat sore throat during pregnancy.
+First of all, adherence to strict bed rest and drinking plenty of fluids.

-Due to the fact that most drugs prescribed for sore throat are contraindicated during the period of bearing a child, the treatment of angina in pregnant women is somewhat different from traditional therapy.
+Due to the fact that most medications prescribed for sore throat are contraindicated during pregnancy, treatment of sore throat in pregnant women is somewhat different from traditional therapy.

 Treatment of tonsillitis in the first trimester

-In the first 3 months, the embryo forms the heart, blood vessels, digestive organs, and the nervous system.
+In the first 3 months, the embryo develops the heart, blood vessels, digestive organs, and nervous system.

-During this period, if angina was detected during pregnancy, treatment is complicated by the fact that many drugs cannot be taken because of the risk of harming the developing fetus.
+During this period, if a sore throat is detected during pregnancy, treatment is complicated by the fact that many medications cannot be taken due to the risk of harming the developing fetus.

-Antibiotics are prescribed of a certain type, harmless to the baby, but after passing the analysis to determine the type of virus and its sensitivity to antibacterial drugs.
+Antibiotics are prescribed of a certain type, harmless to the baby, but after passing an analysis to determine the type of virus and its sensitivity to antibacterial drugs.

-It is important to remember that antibiotic use should not be interrupted when improvement occurs for fear of harming the child.
+It is important to remember that you should not stop using the antibiotic when improvement occurs for fear of harming the child.

 The course must be completed to kill all germs.
 Otherwise, harmful microorganisms develop resistance to the drug.

-Treatment can be done at home.
-It should include the following aspects:
+Treatment can be carried out at home.
+It should consist of the following aspects:

 • strict bed rest;